-- Regulations at 42 CFR § 422.101(f)(1)(ii); 42 CFR § 422.152(g)(2)(v) stipulate that all SNPs must develop and implement an ICP for each individual enrolled in the SNP.
+- Regulations at 42 CFR § 422.101(f)(1)(ii) stipulate that all SNPs must develop and implement a comprehensive individualized plan of care through an interdisciplinary care team in consultation with the beneficiary, as feasible, identifying goals and objectives including measurable outcomes as well as specific services and benefits to be provided.

 - Data sources include:

 - HRA

 - Face-to-face encounter

 - Medical records

 - Claims data

 - Health Information Exchanges

 - Other

 - !
 All enrollees must have an ICP.
 There are no exceptions for enrollees stratified in low-risk categories.